DipakBodare/Deploy-React-Node-App-on-AWS-EC2/README.md

 - To deploy react app on EC2 and access it using internet
 - To deploy Node App on EC2 instance and access it using internet
 - To install and Configure Web server on EC2 to serve the Web Traffic to application
-- To install nodejs dependancies and mondb server on EC2 instance
+- To install nodejs dependancies and mongodb server on EC2 instance

 # Services Covered in this course